Amazon Prime Day 2019: Where to find best deals on TVs and media streamers

 Although its picture quality is mediocre, it's almost impossible to beat the price -- and the streaming.
 TCL's Roku TVs build the goodness of that Roku platform right into the TVs so there's no need to add an external streamer.
 Sure, the discount isn't tremendous, but for a 55-inch TV this is still a phenomenal value.

 This is our favorite TV for the money right now, available for the lowest price yet.
 Its image quality is simply spectacular for the price, and when you add in the fact that it's, yes, a Roku TV, it gets even more appealing.
-The 65-incher appears to be out of stock at Amazon, but you can find the nearly identical version (it lacks the Wi-Fi remote) at Best Buy.
+The 65-incher isn't always in stock at Amazon, but you can find the nearly identical version (it lacks the Wi-Fi remote) at Best Buy.
 We're linking to the 55-incher below.

 Senior Editor Justin Jaffe contributed to this story.